As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Region: Stellenbosch, Western Cape

 I have tasted fine wines from a number of South African wine estates, including Boschendal (Established 1685), but none are as good as Rubicon.
 The eighth generation owner Hannes Myburgh apprenticed at Château Lafite.

 Region: South Australia

-TIP: If you want to know more about touching corks during wine storage visit this article.
-Another important piece of knowledge about corks is knowing if wine corks can be recycled, find out the complete explanation in this article.
+TIP: Should wine connect with the cork during wine storage?
+Read this article to find out.
+Can wine corks be recycled?
+Find out the complete explanation in this article.
 And if some of your corks are moldy, read this article and find out if the wine inside the bottle is okay.

 What is the Difference Between Wine and Fine Wine?

 Before getting into the difference between wine and fine wine, I need to add a small preamble.
 There are bad wines, OK wines, good wines, and superb wines.
 How you would rank any wine on that scale will be different from how I rank a wine.